uga-libraries/web-archive-it-api/documentation/Workflow_Preservation_Download.md

 The UGA Libraries downloads all WARCs saved in a quarter (3-month period), along with a subset of the metadata reports.
 The downloaded content is saved to the Libraries’ digital preservation system.
-This workflow has been in use since 2020, but not previously documented beyond the scripts used.

 ## Responsibility